-The financial statements for the year ended 30 April 2023 have been prepared by Helium Ventures plc in accordance with the requirements of the AQSE Rules , UK adopted international accounting standards ('IFRS') and requirements of the Companies Act 2006.
+The financial statements for the year ended 30 April 2024 have been prepared by Helium Ventures plc in accordance with the requirements of the AQSE Rules, UK adopted international accounting standards ('IFRS') and the Companies Act 2006.
 The financial statements have been prepared under the historical cost convention, as modified by financial assets and financial liabilities (including derivative instruments) at fair value.
+The financial statements are presented in Pounds Sterling and rounded to the nearest pound.